Kyle Carpenter: Military career

 He is the eighth living recipient to be awarded the Medal of Honor for actions in Afghanistan.

 Medal of Honor citation

 Post-military career

 After his July 2013 medical retirement, Carpenter enrolled at the University of South Carolina in Columbia, and received a degree in international studies in 2017.
-He is a 2013 initiate of the Chi-Omega chapter of the Kappa Sigma Fraternity at the University of South Carolina.
+He is a 2013 initiate of the Chi-Omega chapter of Kappa Sigma fraternity at University of South Carolina.

 In 2019, Carpenter co-authored a book with Don Yaeger titled You Are Worth It: Building a Life Worth Fighting For about the events leading up to his becoming a Medal of Honor recipient.